Want a nice camping getaway close to Sydney?

 The campsite is accessible by car.
 There are barbecue facilities and toilets and the camping site is fully wheelchair accessible.
 You need to bring your own drinking water and food supply.

 Ten Mile Hollow Campground is a welcome overnight campsite for those walking the World Heritage-listed Old Great North Road in Dharug National Park and wanting to rest their weary legs after a day’s walk.
-It’s a walk-in camping site and there is no vehicular access.
+It’s a remote camping site and there is no vehicular access.

 Facilities include barbecues, drinking water and toilets.
 No need to book, the campsite is free.